A guide to the Profit and Loss report

-Find out what a profit and loss account is, where to find it in FreeAgent, and how to filter it so you see only the figures you need.
+This article explains what a profit and loss (P&L) account is and where to find it in FreeAgent.
+It also explains how to use the ‘Comparative’ profit and loss view and how to filter the report so you see only the figures you need.

 How is the profit and loss account useful?

-Apart from knowing how your business is doing, profit and loss accounts have two other useful functions.
+In addition to showing how your business is doing, a profit and loss account has other useful functions.

-The first is that the tax your business pays, be that Income Tax or Corporation Tax, is worked out on its profits.
-But these profits have to be adjusted for tax, because some expenses, such as business entertaining, have to be added back.
-So it's important to make sure your costs go in the right categories as you post your bills and expenses to FreeAgent.
-Otherwise your tax bill could be incorrect and, if HMRC believe you've been careless or negligent, you could have interest and penalties to pay.
+The first is that the tax your business pays, be that Income Tax or Corporation Tax, is worked out based on its profits.
+But these profits have to be adjusted for tax, because some expenses, such as business entertaining, have to be added back in.
+This is why it's important to make sure you categorise your costs correctly when you’re recording your bills and expenses in FreeAgent.

-The second reason why your profit and loss account is important, which applies only to limited companies, is that the company can only pay dividends to its shareholders up to the limit of the profit the company has made after corporation tax, plus any profit from previous years that it has in reserve.
-The directors must check the profit and loss account to make sure that the company has sufficient profit available before declaring a dividend.
-If you're not sure about this, please talk to your accountant.
+The profit and loss account is also useful to limited companies as the company can only pay dividends to its shareholders up to the limit of the profit the company has made after Corporation Tax, plus any profit from previous years that it has in reserve.

 Viewing details on the profit or loss account

-If you need to see the details of what makes up any of the figures on the profit and loss account, simply select the figure...
+If you need to see the details of what makes up any of the figures on the profit and loss account, select the figure.

-If you're registered for VAT and are not using the VAT flat rate scheme, then all the figures on your profit and loss account will be exclusive of VAT.
-If you're using the flat rate scheme, your expenses will be inclusive of VAT, your sales net of standard VAT and the difference between the flat rate and standard rate from your sales will show in the Flat Rate Scheme Surplus account.
+If your business is registered for VAT and not using the VAT Flat Rate Scheme, then all the figures on your profit and loss account will be exclusive of VAT.
+If you're using the Flat Rate Scheme, your costs will be inclusive of VAT, your sales net of standard VAT and the difference between the flat rate and standard rate from your sales will show in the Flat Rate Scheme Surplus account.
 If you're not registered for VAT, all the costs on your profit and loss account will include VAT, and you won't have charged VAT on your sales.

-You can export the Profit and Loss report as either a CSV or PDF file.
-Just choose the appropriate format from the drop-down menu.
+You can export the profit and loss report as either a CSV or PDF file.
+To do this, select ‘Export Report’ in the top-right of the screen and choose the appropriate format from the drop-down menu.